Association of Cardiovascular Thoracic Anaesthesiologists Mumbai

 Mumbai, Maharashtra, India

-Unit 1: PDF document: This document by NCDC gives standard recommendations to prevent spread of infection which include standard precaution, contact precaution and respiratory precaution
+Unit 1: PDF Document: Guidelines for infection prevention and control (IPC): This document is provided by NCDC gives standard recommendations to prevent spread of infection which include standard precaution, contact precaution and respiratory precaution

 Chapter 4: Personal protective equipment